 15. Money Laundering Regulations

 Certain types of businesses are legally required to comply with Money Laundering Regulations.
 This involves carrying out ‘customer due diligence’ measures to ensure your customers are who they say they are.
-The most common types of businesses these regulations apply to include:
+The most common types of businesses that the regulations apply to include:

-If you are setting up a business as sole trader, you will need to provide a trading address for HMRC.
-You will also need a business address for your customers and other contacts.
-A customer returns address may be necessary if you are selling physical items.
+If you are setting up a business startup as a sole trader, you will need to provide a trading address for HMRC.
+You will also need a business address for your customers and other contacts, and a returns address if you are selling physical items.
 You can use the same address for all of these purposes if it is suitable.

 All information displayed on labels must be accurate.
 It is a criminal office to include anything misleading on product labels.

-The way your products are packaged and presented to your customers makes a lasting impression, particularly if you are selling luxury items.
+Product packaging and presentation makes a lasting impression, particularly if you are selling luxury items.
 The right packaging can really add value to your products.

 Depending on the volume of orders, you might have to use a courier.
 If you only have a few items to deliver on an occasional basis, you may be better served using Royal Mail and Parcel Force.

-You will most likely need various types of stationery.
-Ideally, it should be customised with your business name, logo and contact details.
-Companies and LLPs are legally required to state their name, registration number and registered office details on various forms of stationery.
+You will most likely need various types of stationery for your business startup.
+Ideally, your stationery should be customised with your business name, logo, and contact details.
+Companies and LLPs are legally required to state their name, registration number, and registered office details on various forms of stationery.

 The types of stationery you may require include:

-Stationery is often an afterthought but it shouldn’t be.
-It is an effective way to promote your business, create a lasting impression and establish a strong brand image.
-Use good quality paper, avoid cheap images and clip art.
+Stationery is often an afterthought, but it shouldn’t be.
+It is an effective way to promote your business, create a lasting impression, and establish a strong brand image.
+Use good quality paper, and avoid cheap images and clip art.
 Try to be environmentally friendly wherever possible by choosing recycled paper and eco-friendly inks.

 20. Employing staff

-If you plan to employ other people to work for your startup business, you will have a number of obligations and responsibilities:
+If you plan to employ other people to work for your business startup, you will have a number of obligations and responsibilities, including:

-- Enrol eligible employees in a workplace pension scheme.
+- Enrolling eligible employees in a workplace pension scheme

 For more information on becoming an employer, take a look at this guide.